-My paintings delight in narrative mysteries and surreal scenarios.
+My paintings delight in narrative and surreal mysteries.
 They are portals to another world where the viewer is free to escape, to daydream.
-While sparking imagination, my work encourages alternative thinking.
-On an occasion, my paintings provide an undervalued attribute in the art world, amusement.
+Often humorous, sometimes poignant, my work encourages alternative thinking and a sparking of the imagination.

-Over the past few years I have been exploring chameleonic behavior in my work.
-In these pieces, the character’s clothes become transparent, absorbing the characteristics or patterns of their surroundings.
-Some of my characters are more challenging to discern.
-Other characters are more obvious.
-The chameleonic attributes of these people represents ideas of mindfulness, consciousness, and awareness of place.
-Some of the pieces reflect a more personal struggle of hankering to hide.
-Other pieces explore desires to fit in.
-Observing my young teenagers wrestle over who they are, wanting to both blend in and stand out simultaneously stirs up this struggle even more in my work.
-We have all grappled with the desire of becoming part of something without completely losing one’s self.
+I have been exploring chameleonic behavior in my work for several years.
+The chameleonic attributes of the characters in these paintings represent ideas of mindfulness, consciousness, connection and awareness of place.
+Some of my paintings reflect a longing to hide.
+Other pieces explore desires of fitting in.
+Observing my twin teenagers wrestle over who they are, wanting to both blend in and stand out at the same time, stirs up this struggle even more in my work.
+Most of us grapple with the desire to become part of something without completely losing ourselves.

 Most of my work can be divided into two fascinations; surreal scenes and patterned portraits.
 Both are a critical part of my practice and I cannot have one without the other.
 They work simultaneously, cross-pollinating and stretching different parts of my mind while allowing me to zoom in to create a more intimate portrait and zoom out to imagine an interesting scene.